Carlos Guzmán: Club career

 Guzmán began his career with Monarcas Morelia in their youth system.
 On November 4, 2011, Guzmán made his professional debut for the club in a 1–0 victory over Chiapas.

 He was loaned out to Toros Neza for six months where he made six appearances in the Apertura 2012 Copa MX for the club, but did not make any league appearances during his loan stint.
 He was later sent out on loan to Atlético San Luis where he had more playing time and earned the trust of first division club Puebla who signed him for the 2014 tournament.
 In the 2014 Torneo Apertura, Carlos would become a regular for the club.
 He has currently played in every game scoring 3 goals against Pumas, Leones Negros and Cruz Azul.

-Guzmán signed with USL Championship club Monterey Bay FC on 4 December 2023.
+Guzmán signed with USL Championship club Monterey Bay FC on December 4, 2023.
+He left the club as a free agent following the 2025 season.

+On February 11, 2026, Guzmán signed with Inter Toronto FC of the Canadian Premier League.